| | |

 Best Neighborhoods in Johannesburg

-The best areas to stay in Johannesburg are Rosebank, Melrose, and Sandton as these are some of the safest areas of the city and are very affluent.
+The best areas to stay in Johannesburg are Rosebank, Melrose, and Sandton, which are some of the safest areas of the city and are very affluent.

 These neighborhoods are largely filled with touristy amenities like shops, bars, clubs, restaurants, cafes, and a lot of attractions that are either found in these areas or easily reached by different forms of transport.